Updated: January 31st, 2021

 Make sure you set up every single social media page available.
 I hear this “social” stuff is gonna be big.

 Better Advice: Facebook, Twitter, Google+, Pinterest.
-These are all promotion outlets – not creation outlets.
+These are all promotion outlets, not creation outlets.
 Create content first (stuff worth sharing), then move on to worrying about promoting it later.
 Instead of jumping on 20 social networks at once, focus on 1 or 2 avenues and do those really well.
 Also, don’t take any advice from this guy.

 Focus All Your Effort on SEO